Discuss Eeeek Advice appreciated please in the Canada Tile Advice area at TilersForums.com.

 Happy to be told any flaws in my thinking though!

 Thanks for the info about siliconing the tray to the board.
 I didn't know that and it doesn't look like it was done before.
-There is a 2mm gap between the tray and wall I can see up through the ceiling now I've removed the normal silicone from around the tray.
+There is a 2mm gap between the tray and wall I can see up through the ceiling now I've removed the normal Silicon from around the tray.

 With the extra thickness of the board on top of the plaster, the board will probably overhang the tray by 2-3mm.
 Some earlier poster seemed to imply that wouldn't be a problem as I have plenty of tray.
-If aquaseal tanked the transition between board and tray, with tiles and silicone to go on top of that is that going to be a timebomb?
+If aquaseal tanked the transition between board and tray, with tiles and Silicon to go on top of that is that going to be a timebomb?

 Thank you so much for your advice, it's very helpful.